rticommunity/rticonnextdds-connector/README.md

 As of today we included nodejs, python and lua (through RTI Prototyper) for few architectures.

-Also, we will use this repo for the npm registry.
+Also, for the nodejs users, we will use this repo for the npm registry.

 ### Support
-This is *not* an official RTI product, so is not officially supported.
-You can try to get help writing on the [community forum](https://community.rti.com/forums/technical-questions).
+This is **not** an official RTI product, so is **not** officially supported.
+This is early access technology.
+We'd love your feedback.
+Please contact the [RTI Community Forum](https://community.rti.com/forums/technical-questions) where fellow users and RTI engineers can help you.

 ### Documentation
 We do not have much documentation yet.
 But we promise you: if you look at the examples you'll see that is very easy to use our Connector.

-We got documentation on out to access the data sample fields in Section 6.4 'Data Access API' of the [RTI Prototyper Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf)
+We got documentation on how to access the data sample fields in Section 6.4 'Data Access API' of the [RTI Prototyper Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf)

 ### Getting started with nodejs